amckewan/mcforth/docs/internals.md

 The Forth virtual machine is a byte-code interpreter implemented in C.

 It can be built as either a 32-bit or 64-bit executable.
-The 64-bit version does not properly implement the double-number multiply and divide functions (e.g. um/mod) but is othewise functional.
+The 64-bit version does not properly implement the double-number multiply and divide functions (e.g. um/mod) but is otherwise functional.
 The default is 32 bits.

 # Memory